liamw1/oxibooru/docs/INSTALL.md

     edit server/config.toml
     ```

-    Pay extra attention to these fields:
+    It's strongly recommended to at least change these fields:

     - password_secret
     - content_secret

+    Any fields not present will default to their corresponding value
+    in the original `config.toml.dist`

 3. **Configure Docker Compose**